Mental-Block/JohnDoeMasonry/README.md

 # John-Doe-Masonry

-An introduction to HTML and CSS.
+An introduction project to HTML and CSS.

 Technologies used: